uwetom/media-production-worksheets/week_13-AR-interactions/README.md

 ### Add the script to your object

-Now add this script to our Object
+Now add the script to your Object

-- Drag your new script onto the statue, next to the **XR Simple Interactable** component.
+- Drag your new script onto the default object, next to the **XR Simple Interactable** component.

 ![](images/Interactions_sctipt.jpg)